 What Is a Lip Tie?

 A lip tie is when the top lip is tied to or attached to the upper part of the gum.
 A piece of skin called a frenulum connects the underside of the top lip and the upper gum.
-When this frenulum is too tight or situated too low, it affects the lips ability to flare out.
-A serious lip tie can hamper the feeding process by making it difficult for the baby to latch onto the breast.
+When this frenulum is too tight or situated too low, it affects the lip's ability to flare out.
+A severe lip tie can hamper the feeding process by making it difficult for the baby to latch onto the breast.

 Symptoms to Check for